Daniel-Edminster/daniel-edminster/README.md

 #### You can find me, my contact info, and links on my portfolio site:

 https://danieledminster.com [(and the source code for it here)](https://github.com/daniel-edminster/portfolio)

+NB: Current open source repositories are _very_ dated and not representative of my ability.
 <!--
 **Daniel-Edminster/daniel-edminster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.